JMessore16/reading-notes/HTML.md

 ## Layout of Semantics

-### Semantics will be used in a very specific way for example if i wanted to make a header on my webpage I would type `<h1>This is my header</h1>` this would display # This is my header in bold and large letters making it the most important or subject of the page.
+### Semantics will be used in a very specific way for example if i wanted to make a header on my webpage I would type `<h1>This is my header</h1>` this would display "This is my header" in bold and large letters making it the most important or subject of the page.